Heller and D’Onofrio on the eclectic Modernists who defined an era

 Typeroom: How important was the graphic design scene in the shaping of American culture as we know it?

-Greg: From a designer’s point of view or even the clients … The midcentury modern sensibilities of some American cities (New York City, Chicago and Los Angeles) were a breeding ground for “good” design.
-Open-minded companies and clients attracted designer’s with new tastes, fresh thinking, and the freedom to express and experiment with the “new" growing economy.
+D'Onofrio: From a designer’s point of view or even the clients … The midcentury modern sensibilities of some American cities (New York City, Chicago, and Los Angeles) were a breeding ground for “good” design.
+Open-minded companies and clients attracted designers with new tastes, fresh thinking, and the freedom to express and experiment with the “new" growing economy.
 This must have been an enthusiastic period ripe with new innovations and optimism.

 Courtesy of Mary Condon